Ginger and Scallion Stir-Fried Chicken

 ail dans wok

 • Add the chicken.
-Cook on one side without stirring until a crust forms (about 5 minutes), then turn all pieces over.
+Cook on one side without stirring until a crust forms, about 5 minutes, then turn all the pieces over.

 poulet dans wok

-• Add the white part of the spring onions and the onion.
+• Add the white parts of the spring onions and the onion.
 Cook until tender.

 oignons ajoutés

-• Pour in the sauce and cook until it reduces slightly.
+• Pour in the sauce and cook until slightly reduced.

 sauce ajoutée

-• Add the water/cornstarch mixture and stir very quickly until it thickens
+• Add the water-cornstarch mixture and stir quickly until the sauce thickens.

 maizena ajoutée dans sauce

-• Add the green parts of the spring onions, stir, remove from heat and serve hot over rice.
+• Add the green parts of the spring onions, stir, remove from the heat, and serve hot over rice.

-Green parts of spring onions, thinly sliced, Cooked white rice
+Green parts of the spring onions, thinly sliced, Cooked white rice

 oignons verts ajoutés